surajdtech/surajdtech.github.io/_posts/2025-08-27-event-data-capture-service-aws.md

 permalink: /aws/event-data-capture-service/

 # REMOVE this block to stop overlaying the big image under the title
-# header:
+header:
-#   overlay_image: /assets/img/event-capture-hero.png
+  overlay_image: /assets/img/event-capture-hero.png
-#   overlay_filter: 0.25
+  overlay_filter: 0.25
+  overlay_color: "#0F2A4D"   # pick any hex
+  overlay_filter: 0          # keep text crisp
   # teaser: /assets/img/event-capture-hero.png

 # Keep for social cards / previews only
-image: /assets/img/event-capture-hero.png
+# image: /assets/img/event-capture-hero.png

 excerpt: >
   A practical blueprint for an ingestion service that sends small payloads to Kinesis and larger ones to MSK Serverless — fronted by FastAPI on EKS.
 Includes routing logic, latency methodology, results, and a production checklist.